A Guide to Designing and Sizing Air-Cooled Heat Exchangers

 Other Factors To Consider In Air-Cooled Exchanger Design

-In addition to the bundle design and fan and motor selection, the structure itself has many design considerations such as height under fan deck, recirculation over the side (or end), louvers, bug-screens, hail-guards, ladders, walk-ways, platforms, floors, electric or glycol ruffneck style heaters, steam coils, and painting or galvanizing, just to name a few.
+In addition to the bundle design and fan and motor selection, the structure itself has many design considerations such as height under the fan deck, recirculation over the side (or end), louvers, bug-screens, hail-guards, ladders, walk-ways, platforms, floors, electric or glycol ruffneck style heaters, steam coils, and painting or galvanizing, just to name a few.
+Over time, wear or corrosion in any of these structural components can contribute to system inefficiencies or failures—often prompting the need for heat exchanger repair to restore safe and reliable performance.

 Contact Altex Industries for Air-Cooled Heat Exchanger Design and Manufacturing